hatobito-io/plumbery/documentation/guides/installation.md

 # Adding Plumbery to an application

-To add Plumbery to an application, add `:plumbery` as a dependency:
+To add Plumbery to an application, add `:plumbery` as a dependency to `mix.exs`:

 ```elixir
 defp deps do